43081j/eslint-plugin-lit/docs/rules/no-native-attributes.md

 # Disallows use of native attributes as properties (no-native-attributes)

-Using global native attributes as lit properties can have unintended effects, like for example the native `title` attribute will cause a tiny popup to show up over your custom element, and may mess up the accessibility tree for your component unintentionally.
+Using global native attributes as lit properties can have unintended effects, like for example the native `title` attribute will display a tooltip on hover over your custom element, and may mess up the accessibility tree for your component unintentionally.